nolanlawson/fuite/README.md

 **It says I'm leaking 1kB.
 Do I really need to fix this?**

 Not every memory leak is a serious problem.
 If you're only leaking a few kBs on every interaction, then the user will probably never notice, and you'll certainly never hit an Out Of Memory error in the browser.
-You should probably only focus on the leaks in the 100kB+ range.
+Your ceiling for "acceptable leaks" will differ, though, depending on your use case.
+E.g., if you're building for embedded devices, then you probably want to keep your memory usage much lower.

 **It says my page's memory grew, but it also said it didn't detect any leaks.
 Why?**